CPHS/OPHS Glossary of Terms

 Protected Health Information that excludes the 16 categories of direct identifiers outlined by HIPAA and may be used or disclosed,

-for purposes of research, public health, or health care operations,
+for purposes of research, public health, or health care operations, without

-a data use agreement.
+agreement.
 The 16 identifiers are:

 - Names;

-- Postal address information , other than town or city, state, and zip code;
+- Postal address information, other than town or city, state, and zip code;

 - Telephone numbers;